Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Methodologies

 \section{Methodologies}

-This section presents the proposed SPeM system, including the fabrication of the Velostat pressure sensor array-based e-mat and the design of the DNN algorithm.
+This section presents the proposed SPeM system, including the fabrication of the e-mat based on Velostat pressure sensor array and the design of the DNN algorithm.
 The schematic diagram of the proposed SPeM system design is presented in Fig. \ref{Fig. system}.